Premier Fresh Australia

 Premier Fresh Australia is an Australian fresh fruit and vegetable supply chain company with farming roots dating back to 1946.
 "Premier" is today one of Australia's leading producers and distributors of produce.

-In 2019, Premier became a founding member of the Australian Fresh Produce Alliance.
+In 2019, Premier became a founding member of the Australian Fresh Produce Alliance, and was awarded Woolworths Group Fruit & Vegetable, and Overall Trade Partner (supplier) of the year for 2025.

 Operations

 Premier Fresh grows and markets produce within Australia, and also exports worldwide, with divisions including: